ResearchDataServices/RAiD-API/README.md

 The DLCF will connect critical elements and points in time of the data journey from grant approval through to project finalisation, results publication and archiving.
 It will leverage existing eResearch investment to provide a flexible and dynamic national framework supporting research.

 The Resource and Activity Persistent identifier (RAiD) is the first of the enabling technologies required for the DLCF.
-The RAiD API is a [Serverless](https://aws.amazon.com/serverless/) application designed to be hosted on Amazon Web Services (AWS) that will help create and manage RAiDs.
+The RAiD API is a '**proof of concept**' [Serverless](https://aws.amazon.com/serverless/) implementation designed to be hosted on Amazon Web Services (AWS) that will help create and manage RAiDs.

 ## Serverless Components
 AWS serverless applications are able to conform to a [multi-tier architecture]( https://d0.awsstatic.com/whitepapers/AWS_Serverless_Multi-Tier_Architectures.pdf), consisting of three defined tiers: